Lebanese economic growth zero if not negative -finance minister | Devdiscourse

 Lebanon's economic growth is zero if not negative, leading to pressure on the central bank's foreign currency reserves, Finance Minister Ali Hassan Khalil said on Wednesday.

-The cost of debt servicing had also moved higher with increased interest rates, he said in a televised news conference.
+The cost of debt servicing had also moved higher with increased interest rates, he said.
+One of the world's most heavily indebted states, Lebanon is aiming to drive through long-postponed reforms to put the public finances on a sustainable path.

+The impetus has grown due to a stagnant economy and a slowdown in inflows of hard currency from Lebanese abroad, which has long been a key source of financing for the state and its current account deficit.
+The Lebanese pound has been pegged at its current level against the U.S. dollar for more than two decades and the government has vowed it will be kept there.

+Some Lebanese importers say they have found it harder or more expensive to acquire dollars in recent weeks.
+"The economic situation is tough but we are not a collapsing country at the financial level ... and we still have the ability to meet needs," Khalil said.
+"Yes, there is not much liquidity in foreign currencies in people's hands in the market, but the dollar exchange rate is still maintained in the banks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)